 | Best for | Homeowners staying 7+ years | Renters or short-term owners |

-Our take: if you can afford to buy (even with a solar loan), buying almost always wins long-term.
-You get the tax credit, the home value boost, and you own the electricity your system produces.
+Our take: if you can afford to buy (even with a solar loan), buying still wins long-term.
+You get the home value boost and you own the electricity your system produces.
+The tax credit used to be a third reason and no longer is, which narrows the gap somewhat but doesn't close it.

 Payback Period and ROI